Grabosticus/12222190_impressionist-stylegan/README.md

 Preparing the final report and presentation: NOT DONE YET

 ## Dataset
-I collected a dataset of 23328 impressionist artworks.
-Originally, I wanted to use mostly museum APIs to do this, but found out, that they don't contain enough artworks to build a large dataset.
-Therefore, I switched to collecting them from WikiArt [1].
-This was very convenient since WikiArt offers text lists of all artworks belonging to a specific style, along with some metadata like the genre of the artwork. \
+I collected a dataset of 23,328 impressionist artworks.
+My original plan was to rely primarily on museum APIs, but I found that they did not provide enough works to build a dataset of the desired size.
+As a result, I switched to collecting the images from WikiArt [1].
+This approach was especially convenient because WikiArt provides text lists of artworks for a given style, along with metadata such as the artwork’s genre.

-In early training runs, I noticed that the StyleGAN had problems in generating good-looking images.
-I hypothesized that this was due to the high variance in the individual artworks of the dataset.
-For example, the dataset contains portraits of people as well as landscape paintings - two very different genres.
-Therefore I decided to use K-Means clustering to separate the dataset into clusters, where each cluster contains images that are visually and semantically similar to one another.
-This improved the quality of the generated images drastically.
+During early training runs, I observed that the StyleGAN struggled to produce convincing images.
+I hypothesized that this was caused by the high variance within the dataset—for example, it includes both portraits and landscape paintings, which differ substantially in composition and structure.
+To reduce this variance, I applied K-Means clustering to partition the dataset into groups of visually and semantically similar images.
+This change significantly improved the quality of the generated results.

 The final dataset is found in the file `filtered_impressionist_clusters.csv`.
-It contains the following colums: \
+It contains the following columns: \
 Id, Author, Style, Title, Date, Genre, Image_urls, URL, Cluster_ind \
 **Id**...
 The ID of the dataset entry \
 **Author**...
 The author of the artwork \